North Weald Bassett

 A market is held every Saturday and Bank Holiday Monday at North Weald Airfield.
 The market used to be the largest open air market in the country but reduced its size over the years.

 Geography

-North Weald Bassett in approximately 20 mi north-east from the centre of London.
+North Weald Bassett is approximately 20 mi north-east from the centre of London.
 The parish abuts the outskirts of the towns of Harlow to the north and Epping to the south-west, and is split between these post towns for postal addresses.
 The parish includes the village of North Weald and the hamlets of Foster Street, Thornwood, Thornwood Common, Tyler's Green, and Hastingwood.

 It is rural, with large sections of parish land at the south-west used by North Weald Golf Course, and North Weald Airfield and (ICAO: EGSX), an operational general aviation aerodrome which was an important fighter station during the Battle of Britain, when it was known as the RAF Station RAF North Weald.

 Latton Priory was a small priory of Augustinian Canons Regular, the remains of which are a Grade II* listed building.
 Paris Hall is a 16th-century Grade II* listed house.